rodders99/rodders99.github.io/content/projects/salifort_project/salifort_motors_project_writeup.md

 ### Overview

 Salifort Motors (The Client) is a fictitious company experiencing significant loss of employees.
 They have created a project team to provide data driven suggestions for the HR team to implement to improve employee retention.

 The estimated cost of lost employees to the client is in the order of $42m for 2022, for 1,991 employees who left employment in 2022, representing 20% of all employees (10,000).

 The project was completed using the PACE framework and the conclusion was a number of recommendations for the team at Salifort Motors aimed at improving employee retention.

 As a capstone project, this was a great opportunity for me  to develop tools and workflows for a data analysis project.
 While the project only requires a solution with one model, I wanted to see how the models compared, which is why this is such a large document.

 A typical Data Analysis project would decide on a single model and stick with it!

 ### Client Documentation

 #### [Client Proposal]({{< notebook cd_01_Salifort_Motors_project-PROPOSAL.html >}})

+This details a typical client proposal for the work that needs to be carried out.

 #### [PACE Framework]({{< notebook cd_02_Salifort_Motors_PACE_Plan.html >}})